SystemErrorWang/deepupe_tensorflow/README.md

 pytorch 1.0(i used pytorch dataloader)

+update 2019.07.10:

+I believe the codes in this repo will not get reasonale result, maybe the code (bilateral upsample), maybe the dataset(they are not strictly aligned, so pixel-wise loss will learn a mess).
+Recently I tried deep guided filter with re-process dataset, and got much better result.
+I will update my code once I have time, maybe in this repo, or open a new repo.

 I guess this code can run on recent tensorflow versions without main problems but you may need to modify the dataloader part, as I am using post-processed hdr_burst dataset with photos arranged in my own way.

 There are some differences bewteen my implementation and the original paper: